quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ~~~
 {: #quic-packetbuffered-def title="QUICPacketBuffered definition"}

-For more details on "datagram_id", see {{quic-datagramssent}}.
+For more details on `datagram_id`, see {{quic-datagramssent}}.
 It is only needed
 when keeping track of packet coalescing.

 ## packets_acked {#quic-packetsacked}
 Importance: Extra

-This event is emitted when a (group of) sent packet(s) is acknowledged by the
+The `packets_acked` event is emitted when a (group of) sent packet(s) is
-remote peer _for the first time_.
-This information could also be deduced from the
+acknowledged by the remote peer _for the first time_.
+This information could
-contents of received ACK frames.
-However, ACK frames require additional processing
+also be deduced from the contents of received ACK frames.
+However, ACK frames
-logic to determine when a given packet is acknowledged for the first time, as QUIC
+require additional processing logic to determine when a given packet is
-uses ACK ranges which can include repeated ACKs.
-Additionally, this event can be
+acknowledged for the first time, as QUIC uses ACK ranges which can include
+repeated ACKs.
+Additionally, this event can be used by implementations that do
-used by implementations that do not log frame contents.
+not log frame contents.

 Definition: